 Application lifecycle.
 Some applications don’t age well, while others need costly updates.
 You should create a plan for updating and patching your apps in time, and for retiring them once their lifecycle has come to an end.
 For example, many organizations are still running Windows 7 as their desktop OS, despite the fact that these systems are now not officially supported.
 Some say that an experienced IT admin will handle any legacy system.
 However, legacy solutions tend to have easily hacked backdoors, which becomes a potential security issue.

 - Application value.
 Remember the times when an on-premises Microsoft Exchange server was the only reasonable way to build a production emailing system?
 Well, MS Exchange has not disappeared, but many IT professionals and MSPs will tell you that investing in the on-prem won’t bring you any more value than subscribing to Microsoft Office 365 for Business.
 Both solutions are current and up-to-date; however, the value of the cloud application is significantly higher for most organizations and use cases.

 - Project rationalization.
 Once a company starts a new project or opens a new branch or a department, you will need to create an optimal application rationalization plan for the usage of apps.
 Sometimes, you will also need to update your application and software portfolio according to the needs of the new projects.

 - Interconnectivity.
 One business process can typically be split into smaller interconnected parts.
 You can optimize business processes by defining the usage of apps and software behind each of these parts, finding the bottlenecks and eliminating them.

 - Rational standardization.
 Creating strict standards and not updating them over time can bring as much harm to the processes and the growth of the organization as the chaotic usage of software and shadow IT.
-For that reason, you should focus on creating rational standards of application management, so as to be able to change outdated processes when required.
+For that reason, you should focus on creating rational standards, so as to be able to change outdated processes when required.